Defining Leadership And Creating Your Unique Purpose

 Great leaders touch the inner spirit of their followers and team and so they are inspiring.
 They understand how to create an environment which brings out the best in others.
 They understand the laws of creation from within and so they foster enthusiasm, motivation and commitment.

 One of the reasons it’s so difficult to describe the definition of leadership is that there are numerous levels of leadership.
-The British Councils Report, Global Definitions of Leadership and Theories of Leadership, discusses leadership roles in a global context as well as a political context.
+The British Council’s Report, Global Definitions of Leadership and Theories of Leadership, discusses leadership roles in a global context as well as a political context.
 The report looks at many different aspects involved in defining leadership and one of those aspects is about identifying leadership roles.

 Leadership roles matter because the scope and breadth of such roles mean there are significant differences in the definition of leadership depending on each situation.
 There is a vast difference between the leadership requirements of the President of the USA, the leader of the free world, and the leader of a small business.
-And so there are subtle differences in the leadership role depending on at which level the leader is operating.
+Thus there are subtle differences in the leadership role depending on at which level the leader is operating.
 Some of the more common roles are:

 Leading an institution or a cause which encompasses people and societies across the world.
 This role has to embrace a myriad of cultures with a purpose and mission which has worldwide meaning.